 As technologies have progressed and evolved over the years, other types of semiconductor systems performing similar tasks, have landed in the same general space as the System on Chip.
 A consulting expert would typically be an electrical engineer with an advanced degree, familiar with computer science and possessing extensive experience in semiconductors to contrast the SoC with the ASIC, ASSP, and FPGA.
 And while many competent consultants have the basic knowledge to get that part of the job done, the expert witness carries the additional responsibility of providing testimony before the court, in a manner whereby lay people (the judge and every juror) can understand the technical nuances, such to make an informed decision.

-An expert witness in this field will typically provide his or her expertise in intellectual property matters — a patent litigation in the federal court.
+An expert witness in this field will typically provide his or her expertise in intellectual property matters, such as a patent litigation in the federal court.
 It could be a patent infringement case in the District Court, an Inter Partes Review (IPR) in the PTAB (where the only expert testimony is through a deposition), or a patent case or proceeding in the International Trade Commission (ITC).
 Less frequently, an expert of this kind might provide testimony in a torts matter like a personal injury case involving the failure analysis of a consumer electronics or medical device.

 A testifying expert, or expert witness, is generally the only one in the court who is allowed to provide testimony as to his or her opinion — because it is an expert opinion.
 Regardless of whether this takes the form of testimony in a deposition or trial, or in an expert report, the engineering component will provide credibility to his or her analysis and allow the jury to consider the expert’s opinion with the weight it deserves.
-Cahn Litigation has completed numerous searches for an expert witness in the semiconductor, ASIC, FPGA and SoC space, providing candidates for each case to the specifications provided by the attorney in charge.
-Whether it’s for a semiconductor patent case, or for pre-litigation reverse engineering or patent investigation, Cahn Litigation has the experience required to turn the search around quickly and provide the right balance of expertise and testimony to get the job done.
+Cahn Litigation Services has completed numerous searches for an expert witness in the semiconductor, ASIC, FPGA and SoC space, providing candidates for each case to the specifications provided by the attorney in charge.
+Whether it’s for a semiconductor patent case, for pre-litigation reverse engineering or a patent investigation, Cahn Litigation Services has the experience required to turn the search around quickly and provide the right balance of expertise and testimony to get the job done.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.